 Currently we accept .CSV formats for demographic segmentation uploads.
 For an accurate demographic upload, there are a few criteria to follow:

 - Demographic attributes must be the first row as column headers – each attribute is an individual column.

-- The very first column must be email: we use this to match email addresses your users have set up with their Slack accounts.
+- The very first column must be the Slack email: we use this to match email addresses your users have set up with their Slack accounts.

-- Every row after the attribute column headers must users and their information.
+- Every row after the attribute column headers should have the users attribute information.